SjoerdTilmans/sjvisualizer/README.md

 ![Purple Colorful Modern Roadmap Timeline Infographic (1)](https://github.com/SjoerdTilmans/sjvisualizer/assets/37220662/542e02ec-113c-4fb7-a46a-fc3b65abddd2)

-If you like this project, please concider supporting me using PayPal [PayPal](https://www.paypal.com/donate/?hosted_button_id=YMN9G93CTNLD2).

 ## Usage
 sjvisualizer is a free and open-source data animation library, please include the following attribution in any publications you use it in.
 ```